Deploy a local Kubernetes Cluster ¶

 -

 Install minikube for your platform.
-See the Get Started! page for details.
+See the product Get Started! page for details.

 -

 Configure the minikube resources and virtualization driver.
-For example, the following was used on an Apple Macbook Pro with VMware Fusion installed as the backing platform:
+For example, the following options were used on an Apple Macbook Pro with Docker as the backing platform:

-minikube config set cpus 6 minikube config set driver vmware minikube config set memory 12g
+minikube config set cpus 6 minikube config set driver docker minikube config set memory 12g

 Configuration